 Saturday: 10am - 4pm

 Meet Our Team

 Steven Norman, formerly of the Chicago Ballet Conservatory, began his classical ballet training at the age of 11 in Elgin Illinois.
 In 1990 he was awarded full scholarship to train at Houston Ballet Academy.
 Steve began his professional career in 1992 in the Corpe de ballet at Houston Ballet.
 In 1995 he was invited by Artistic Director Helgi Thomasson to join the prestigious San Francisco Ballet.
 He danced numerous soloist roles.
 Most memorable for him include Hilarion and Pas de Cinq in Tomasson's Giselle, Snow Prince, Lead Russian, Arabian Prince and Spanish in Nutcracker.
-He toured and performed in cities throughout the world including New York, Washington DC, London, Paris, Athens, Edinburgh, Reykjavik, Belfast, Nervi, Copenhagen, Madrid, Bilboa and Barcelona.
+He toured and performed in cities throughout the world including New York, Los Angeles, Washington DC, London, Paris, Athens, Edinburgh, Reykjavik, Belfast, Nervi, Copenhagen, Madrid, Bilboa and Barcelona.

 After retiring from his 13 year career with San Francisco Ballet, he has dedicated his efforts to fulfilling a very specific vision of creating a world-class environment for dancers who desire to pursue the highest level of ballet training.